JitterSystems/ShadowNet/README.md

 The Wifi interface for Parrot is usually 'wlo1' for Kali linux it's 'wlan0'

 The Goal: Monitor the "Outgoing" rate while idle.
-It should maintain a steady baseline above 100 kbit/s-5mbit.
-If it drops to 20-70 kbit/s, the noise floor has "stuttered" and requires a script restart.
+It should maintain a steady baseline above 5-20mbit.

 3. Random Packet Sizes